-This week, Tim and David are joined by Alan Rapp (RazorFine Reviews) to take on the new "kind of monsters" and Kong: Skull Island and preview Planet Comicon Kansas City.
+This week, Tim and David are joined by Alan Rapp (RazorFine Reviews) to take on the new "king of monsters" and Kong: Skull Island and preview Planet Comicon Kansas City.

 To top it off, we are joined by a special guest Hooligan, composer Henry Jackman (Kong, Civil War, Big Hero 6) to talk about bringing the iconic Kong back to the big screen, working with Hans Zimmer and the upcoming Kingsmen 2.

 The movie of the year (so far, it's early) is LOGAN -- the final movie for Hugh Jackman, bringing to end a nearly 20 year reign as Wolverine -- and the Hooligans are all over it.

 Tim, David, and Chris explore what could very well be Fox's best super hero movie (and easily Jackman's best!)

 Plus, trailer talk -- no GET LOST -- but the Hooligans recap the Oscar madness and play a game of LOST IN TRANSLATION.

 Welcome to the season one finale for Reel Hooligans.
 This week, Tim and David introduce a new dude who could develop into a main character during season two -- welcome Chris Deffenbaugh.
 This week, the Hooligans talk about Lego Batman and John Wick 2, because why not?